 With the Expo and Millennium Line’s Science World SkyTrain Station just a block away, the Main Street Station Farmers Market is one of the most convenient markets with respect to public transit.

 Free 2-hour street parking can sometimes be found on nearby Station Street and National Avenue, as well as on Quebec Street between National and Terminal.

-A little further along there can also be quite a bit of free street parking up National Avenue east towards Trillium Park, or east along Terminal Avenue, although both those areas start to get a bit far, especially if you have to carry heavy bags of fruits and vegetables back to your car.
+A little further along there can also be quite a bit of free street parking up National Avenue east towards Trillium Park.
+There is also parking further east along Terminal Avenue.
+Both those areas start to get a bit far, however, especially if you have to carry heavy bags of fruits and vegetables back to your car.
 Pay parking is also available just a couple of blocks away at Science World.